 We must admit when we first arrived in Kotor it either took us a bit of time to warm up to the people or maybe them to warm up to us, we’re not quite sure. 🧩 As time went by we got to understand them better.
 We observed their interactions between themselves and they always showed signs of affection & fellowship towards each other.

 We really believe that part of the issue here is that they entertain so many tourists that they are indifferent towards you initially.
-You are just one more “passer by”.
-Once however they see you often enough they become engaging, open, kind and welcoming.
+You are just one more “passer-by”.
+Once however, they see you often enough they become engaging, open, kind and welcoming.

-At times their look can appear stern, however it just makes their smile that much more special when it happens. 🥰
+At times their look can appear stern, however, it just makes their smile that much more special when it happens. 🥰

-Oh yes, ladies, if you want to “fit in” here in Kotor don’t come wearing your baggy jogging pants. 😊 Women in Montenegro are dressed to be noticed any time of the day.
+Oh yes, ladies, if you want to “fit in” here in Kotor don’t come wearing your baggy jogging pants. 😊 Women in Montenegro are dressed to be noticed at any time of the day.
 Something else I should mention, single ladies bring your high heels 👠, men here are for the most part 6 feet or even taller.